 With large models that have many thousands of groups, you may experience slowdown having the Outliner open so it may be good to get used to minimizing it by clicking the arrow near its header when you're not using it.
 It would also be very beneficial to learn and understand how to make use of Layers for larger map projects.

 You will also want the Materials and Components panels accessible.
-You can technically put these in the same tray though if you have a good amount of screen real estate, it might be better to make another new tray containing just them.
+You can technically put these in the same tray though if you have a good amount of screen real estate or multiple screens, it might be better to make another new tray containing just them.

 Also note that all new models start with a Component named "Chris".
 He's not really relevant to what you're going to be doing and you can leave him there or delete him, it's up to you.

 You haven't done anything yet but it's good to start by saving your model.
 For the purposes of these tutorials, you should save it as "Map.skp" in the "_Assets" folder of the mod you extracted in Part 1.

 You'll want to start by making some basic "terrain" in your SketchUp model, for the purposes of this tutorial, you should use a flat rectangle (though you could really use whatever you want).

 You should make this rectangle about 20 meters by 20 meters so there's a good amount of space to walk around.

 Now that you have some "terrain" you'll want to group it properly so that you can build it into a zone later.
 Select the square, right click it and click "Make Group".
 Then double click the group to focus it and repeat this step.
 This will create a group within that group.

 The reason you do this is so that you can use the outer group to represent the zone and the inner group to represent Intersect collision (the ground).
 To do that, you will want to name the outer group to